RHVoice/RHVoice/doc/en/Creating-new-voice.md

 ```

 ### Building RHVoice
-To compile everything, RHVoice uses scons, we installed before.
+To compile everything, RHVoice uses scons, which we installed before.
 The scons tool has similar purpose that make, but is a few decades newer, and based on Python language.

 ```
 cd RHVoice